maplibre/maplibre-native/design-proposals/2023-06-17-android-annotations.md

 Users should be able to set click, drag and long-click listeners directly on annotations and not only on managers.
 Any manager listeners that consume the event should have priority.

+A second advantage is that the user need not worry about multiple managers for different types of objects.
+For instance, when adding a polygon as well as a marker, they would need to handle a `SymbolManger` as well as a `FillManager`.

 Note that the direction in which things are added is reversed: in this proposal, we add `Symbol` to map, and not map creates `Symbol`.
 If a user decides to use `SymbolManager` directly, they add the `SymbolManager` to the map instead of passing the map to the `SymbolManager` during instantiation.
 This is possible only because we are implementing the API as a part of `maplibre-native` (G1).

-A second advantage is that the user need not worry about multiple managers for different types of objects.
-For instance, when adding a polygon as well as a marker, they would need to handle a `SymbolManger` as well as a `FillManager`.
+A dependency injection pattern should be used to add a reference to the map to the annotation, such that it can notify the map on updates of itself.
+No annotation can be added to multiple maps, otherwise an exception is thrown.

 ### State consistency and learnability